MapleOx/antichess/README.md

 To compile, run ```make -f makefile.gcc```.

-The executable is called "faile".
+The executable is named "faile".